Xadeck/jekyll-terminal/README.md

 {% endterminal %}
 ```

-It will get rendered nicely as shown below:
+It will get rendered nicely, with a drop shadow, as shown below:

 ![](https://github.com/Xadeck/jekyll-terminal/blob/master/screenshot.png)